 Before anxiety even hits, you can do some work to get ahead.
 The goal isn’t to never feel anxious again – it’s to feel confident that you can deal with whatever life throws at you.

-Accept.
-There are some things you can’t change – like a global pandemic.
+Some things you can’t change.
 Accepting what is rather than wishing it wasn’t so can be a relief.

 Switch up your space or change your routines in ways that reduce stress for you.
 This could include:

 - Eating a balanced diet and not skipping meals

 - Determining with a health professional if any medications you’re taking may trigger anxiety